 Another example of a CA generated extension is the serial number for each certificate, and each serial number needs to be unique for that given CA according to the RFC design specifications.

-An example of unintended trust in modern news, is malicious use of PKIs with malware.
+An example of unintended trust in modern news is the malicious use of PKIs with malware.
 Where creators received valid certificates that are implicitly trusted by most systems, making it more difficult for your systems to identify the malware binaries as malicious.

-The CA is also responsible for revoking certificates that should no longer be trusted.
+The CA is also responsible for revoking X509 certs that should no longer be trusted.
 These revocations are published by the CA to a Certificate Revocation List (CRL).
 Revocation is a way for CAs to actively invalidate a certificate, rather than waiting for the validity duration to expire.

 Trust is a critical component for certificates to function in the way they are designed.
 Distribution points assist with ensuring trust by providing a reference point where the certificate and revocation lists can be downloaded from the issuer, and used to compare with the certificate you are using.

 A CRL Distribution Point (CDP) supplies the protocols and locations to obtain CRLs.
 Updating CRLs is a passive revocation validation method, with pulling updates at scheduled intervals.
 Online Certificate Status Protocol (OCSP) actively requests the revocation status of a specific certificate by maintaining caches of the CRLs.
 Though revocation validation through CRLs or OCSP is available, it is implementation the client needs to support and enforce, and that is not always the case.

 A PKI can be made up of multiple CAs or a single CA, these are commonly referred to as tiers.

 As you learned above, trust is a major focal point when using certificates.
 Involved parties must be able to trust or validate a certificate that was issued by a trusted CA.